-- 4.1 Modify the following Conservation Practice Standards (CPS) to improve soil health and water quality: - Rename CPS 317 "Composting and Composting Facility" and expand the purposes, criteria and considerations to include the composting process itself and the proper use of compost based on sound nutrient management. - Revise criteria for CPS 317 Composting and Composting Facility and CPS 633 Waste Recycling to support composting of both on-farm and off-farm sourced organic residues so that they do not become "wastes" discarded in landfills or held in waste lagoons where they will emit large amounts of CH4, but instead become a valuable soil amendment for building soil health and resilience, and sequestering SOC.
+4.1 Modify the following CPS to improve soil health and water quality.
+For example:

+- Rename CPS 317 (Composting and Composting Facility) and expand the purposes, criteria and considerations to include the composting process itself and the proper use of compost based on sound nutrient management. - Revise criteria for CPS 317 (Composting and Composting Facility) and CPS 633 (Waste Recycling) to support composting of both on-farm and off-farm sourced organic residues so that they do not become "wastes" discarded in landfills or held in waste lagoons, where they will emit large amounts of CH4.
+If composted, they become a valuable soil amendment for building soil health and resilience and sequestering SOC."